cad324/Cornell-Thrift-Project/documents/design-journey.md

   2. Fill out information under "Get in Touch"  -Clive
   3. Submit response   -Sam

-Task 2: Client can upload an image to About page.
+Task 2: Client can modify members' information on About page.

   1. Go to About page  -Susan
   2. Log in   -Grace
-  3. Fill out form to upload an image  -Yuyi
+  3. Modify Members' information  -Yuyi
-  4. Submit an image  -Sam
+  4. Submit the form  -Sam

 ### Cognitive Walkthrough